Understanding the decision tree structure#

 • weighted_n_node_samples[i]: the weighted number of training samples reaching node i

-• value[i, j, k]: the summary of the training samples that reached node i for class j and output k.
+• value[i, j, k]: the summary of the training samples that reached node i for output j and class k (for regression tree, class is set to 1).
+See below for more information about value.

 Using the arrays, we can traverse the tree structure to compute various properties.
 Below, we will compute the depth of each node and whether or not it is a leaf.